 Developing antibodies that act on regulatory T cells (Tregs) via either novel or validated targets

 Tregs can substantially inhibit various immune responses enabling tumour cells to escape detection.
-BioInvent is currently developing antibodies specific for currently undetermined Treg targets and functions as well as for known targets such as OX-40 and 4-1BB.
+BioInvent is currently developing antibodies to modulate specific currently undetermined Treg targets and functions as well as for known targets such as OX-40 and 4-1BB.

-BioInvent currently works at expanding the pool of antibodies and targets that have been shown associated with Treg specificity and Treg depleting activity.
+BioInvent is currently working to expand the pool of antibodies and targets that have been shown to be associated with Treg specificity and Treg depleting activity.